cstorey/blogue/posts/2014-10-31-clojure-component-patterns.md

 date: '2014-10-31'
 orig_url: http://www.lshift.net/blog/2014/10/31/clojure-component-patterns
 title: More Clojure component patterns
+description: Parking the cart before putting the horse to bed.
 ---
 Like the proper nerd that I am, I’ve been recently playing around with the [National Rail data